english-blog/english-blog.github.io/_posts/2013-10-30-blog-like-a-programmer.md

 2. Set of pages
 3. Ability for the readers to comment in the blog post/pages

 I am not bothered about the awesome SEO plugins / other helpful plugins which helps in many aspects of blogging.
 I am concerned only about the basic blog.
-All I need is a simple webpage to express my ideas.
+All I need is a simple web page to express my ideas.

 ### Do I need a CMS / Server side engine?

 Except the comments section, rest of the blog is static.
 I am not bothered about the comments anyway.
 It takes too much of your time away from blogging.
 If you really need them, there are client side commenting systems available (like Disqus, Facebook comments etc.,).
-So, I don't need a server side code which connects to a database, execute the plugins, create the webpage on the fly for every request to a webpage (even with caching), when all I need is a set of simple HTML file.
+So, I don't need a server side code which connects to a database, execute the plugins, create the web page on the fly for every request to a web page (even with caching), when all I need is a set of simple HTML file.

 There is an argument that says, *Infrastructure is cheap now a days.
 The computing and storage abilities skyrocketed.
 We can use as much as we want*.
 Yes.
 It is.
 But, just because I have too much fuel, I would not travel 10 miles extra to office everyday.
 I always prefer the shortest possible route.
 How about you?.
-And again, thats a personal choice.
+And again, that's a personal choice.
 I am not saying that what is being done is wrong, all I say is that I don't need all of those.

 ### What I did not like in regular blogging systems?